Expert NFL DFS picks, stacks, lineup advice, for Week 5 games on Sunday

-NFL DFS, Week 5: DraftKings, FanDuel daily Fantasy football picks include Breece Hall, Jaxon Smith-Njigba
+NFL DFS, Week 5: Top DraftKings, FanDuel daily Fantasy football picks include Breece Hall, Jaxon Smith-Njigba

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Week 5 Sunday main slate